sammancoaching/website/_learning_hours/surgery/redesign_patient_for_testability.md

 - 🐝 runtime
 - 🐙 compile time
 - 🍄 link time
-- ☕ none of the above
+- ☕ does not allow you to substitute behaviour

 - #define
 - typedef